 Anglers who fished the Missouri and Yellowstone years ago tell of catching several pallids per day.
 Photographs taken in the 1950s and 60s show daily catches of up to six or seven pallids, but today they are rarely hooked.
 The U.S. Fish and Wildlife Service (USFWS) compiled a list of all known pallid sightings for the past three decades.
 They found 500 sightings in the 1960s, 209 in the '70s, and only 56 in the '80s.
 The USFWS classified these prehistoric bottom-dwelling fish as endangered under the Endangered Species Act on October 9,1990.

-As a result, Montana fishing regulations require that any sturgeon over 16 pounds (regardless of species) and all pallid sturgeon must be released.
-This regulation is intended protect the Pallid Sturgeon, which may grow to 60 pounds or more.
+As a result, Montana fishing regulations require that any sturgeon over 40 inches (regardless of species) and all pallid sturgeon must be released.
+This regulation is intended to protect the Pallid Sturgeon, many of which grow to 40 inches or more.

 You can help us preserve this historically important species by learning to recognize the difference between pallid and shovelnose sturgeon.
 The pallid sturgeon may be endangered, but endangered means there still is time!
 If you do catch a pallid sturgeon, please notify your nearest regional Fish, Wildlife & Parks office.